Control access to Lambda function URLs

 Condition keys

-For fine-grained access control over your function URLs, use a condition key.
-Lambda supports one additional
+For fine-grained access control over your function URLs, use condition context keys.
+Lambda supports the following context keys for function URLs:

-You can use this condition key in policies associated with your function.
+You can use these context keys in policies associated with your function.
 For example, you might want to

 restrict who can make configuration changes to your function URLs.
 To deny all UpdateFunctionUrlConfig